-The Compile Netlist step appears in the Design Flow window for Enhanced Constraint Flow only when the design source is EDIF (EDIF design flow).
-To enable the EDIF design flow, turn off the Enable Synthesis option in the Project Settings > Design Flow page.

-When the design source is HDL/SmartDesign, this Compile Netlist step is not available in the Design Flow window.
+The Compile Netlist step appears in the Design Flow window for Enhanced Constraint Flow only when the design source is EDIF When the design source is HDL/SmartDesign, this Compile Netlist step is not necessary.

 Options

 The Compile Netlist Options sets the threshold value for global resource promotion and demotion when Place and Route is executed.